GerrardE/EPICMail-React/README.md

 - Users can signup <br>
 - Users can login <br>
 - Users can send a message to individuals<br>
-- Users can view their inbox and read messages<br>
+- Users can view their inbox and draft messages<br>
-- Users can retract sent messages<br>
-- Users can save an email as draft and send it later or delete it<br>
+- Users can save an email as draft<br>
   <br/>